jgsteeler/churnflow-mcp/README.md

-# ChurnFlow MCP Server v0.4.1
+# ChurnFlow MCP Server v0.4.2

 > An ADHD-friendly productivity system powered by AI agents, SQLite database, and GitHub Copilot

 **ChurnFlow** is a production-ready Model Context Protocol (MCP) server that transforms the way ADHD minds manage productivity.
 Built with optional SQLite database integration, GitHub Copilot support, and comprehensive AI assistance, ChurnFlow works *with* your natural patterns of thinking, capturing, and processing information.

-## 🎉 New in v0.4.1: Database CLI Integration & MCP Tools
+## 🎉 New in v0.4.2: Advanced Database Features & Migrations

 **v0.4.1 Highlights:**